ArunaStorage/api/README.md

 ### Notifications

 The Notification section provides a set of RPCs that are used to interact with the notification system.
 The notification system uses [nats.io](https://nats.io/) as its underlying service.
-The service definition can be found [here](notifications/services/v2/notification_service.proto).
+The service definition can be found [here](aruna/api/notification/services/v2/notification_service.proto).

 ### Hooks

 Hooks are the way to automate internal processes in Aruna and/or to integrate external services to extend functionality.
 Once created, they're available globally in Aruna, and Projects must be associated with them to be included in their trigger cycle.
 The action that triggers the specific hook is defined by its trigger type.
+The service definition can be found [here](aruna/api/hooks/services/v2/hooks_service.proto).

 ## License